kubecost/docs/alerts.md

 * `frontendUrl` optional, your cost analyzer front end URL used for linkbacks in alert bodies
 * `globalSlackWebhookUrl` optional, a global Slack webhook used for alerts, enabled by default if provided
+* `globalMsTeamWebhookUrl` optional, a global Microsoft Teams webhook used for alerts, enabled by default if provided
 * `globalAlertEmails` a global list of emails for alerts

 Example Helm _values.yaml_: